Peter-Vanderhyde/Funcy/README.md

 ## Introduction

-Funcy is a dynamically-typed programming language based off of Python and written in C++.
-It supports features like object-oriented programming, control flow structures, built-in functions, and several data types.
+Funcy is a dynamically-typed, object-oriented programming language based off of Python and written in C++.
+It supports features like control flow structures, built-in functions, and several data types.
 This language was an experimentation on creating dynamic typing in a static-type language.
 This project was made purely for fun and is not intended or advised to be used for serious projects.

 ---